getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 The SDK no longer contains these statements.
 Let us know if this is causing issues in your setup by opening an issue on GitHub.

+### `@sentry/deno`

+- The Sentry import from the deno registry has changed from `import * as Sentry from 'https://deno.land/x/sentry/index.mjs'` to `import * as Sentry from 'https://deno.land/x/sentry/build/index.mjs'`

 ## 6. Type Changes

 In v8, types have been exported from `@sentry/types`, while implementations have been exported from other classes.